jsthomas/jsthomas.github.io/content/map_profiling.md

 </table>

-When we ignore the time spent on garbage collection, we see that `ntr` is surprisingly competitive, especially in comparison with `stdlib`.
-For short lists, allocating memory on the heap actually appears to be faster than creating frames on the stack.
+When we ignore the time spent on garbage collection, we see that `ntr` is surprisingly competitive, especially in comparison with `stdlib`;
+the difference between the two implementations, of course, is that `ntr` allocates more memory on the heap while `stdlib` creates more stack frames.